Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 for selecting and installing wheels, they both defer variant-related tasks to external variant providers.
 These are regular Python packages that can be maintained and updated independently of the installers, and therefore are able to deal with the rapidly developing variant landscape better.
-Everyone can create their own provider, and every package can declare which providers they precisely need — and installers automatically pull them in as necessary.
+Everyone can create their own provider, and every package can declare which providers they precisely need; and installers automatically use them on demand.

-Now, this kind of flexibility also required a slightly different approach than tags.
-After all, a single variant can be described using a number of properties: CUDA or ROCm runtime version, compatible GPU architectures, compatible CPU architectures, required instruction sets, selected libraries.
+Now, this kind of flexibility requires a slightly different approach than tags.
+After all, a single variant can be described using a number of properties, such as: CUDA or ROCm runtime version, compatible GPU architectures, compatible CPU architectures, required instruction sets, selected libraries, and so on.
-While some variants could be described using tag-style short strings, making them fully scalable required using more general property lists.
+While some variants could be described using tag-style short strings, making them fully scalable requires using more general property lists.

 Expressing these properties in a key-value form seemed like a good idea.
 That is, rather than having a dozen property tags such as `cuda_lower_12_5`,